-§ 2001.70 Definitions (6.I).
+§ 2001.70 Definitions [6.1].

-(a) Original classification authority.
-The authority vested in an executive branch official to make an initial determination that information requires protection against unauthorized disclosure in the interest of national security.

-(b) Classification guide.
-A document issued by an authorized original classifier that prescribed the level of classification and appropriate declassification instructions for specified information to be classified on a derivative basis.

-(c) Original agency.
-The agency responsible for the initial determination that particular information is classified.

-(d) Multiple sources.
-The term used to indicate that a document is derivatively classified when it contains classified information derived from more than one

-(e) Portion.
-A segment of a document for purposes of expressing a unified theme ordinarily a paragraph.
+- (a) Original classification authority.
+The authority vested in an executive branch official to make an initial determination that information requires protection against unauthorized disclosure in the interest of national security. - (b) Classification guide.
+A document issued by an authorized original classifier that prescribes the level of classification and appropriate declassification instructions for specified information to be classified on a derivative basis. - (c) Originating agency.
+The agency responsible for the initial determination that particular information is classified. - (d) Multiple sources.
+The term used to indicate that a document is derivatively classified when it contains classified information derived from more than one source. - (e) Portion.
+A segment of a document for purposes of expressing a unified theme; ordinarily a paragraph.

 (f) Special access program.
 Any program imposing "need-to-know" or access controls beyond those normally provided for access to Confidential, Secret, or Top Secret information.
-Such a program may include, but is not limited to, special clearance, adjudication, or investigative requirements, special designations of officials authorized to determine "need-to-know," or special lists of persons determined to have a "need-to-know." (g) Intelligence activity.
+Such a program may include, but is not limited to, special clearance, adjudication, or investigative requirements, special designations of officials authorized to determine "need-to-know," or special lists of persons determined to have a "need-to-know,"

+(g) Intelligence activity.
 An activity that an agency within the Intelligence Community is authorized to conduct pursuant to Executive Order 12333.

 (h) Special activity.
-An activity conducted in support of national foreign policy objectives abroad which is a program may include, but is not policy objectives abroad which is planned and executed so that the role of planned and executed so that the role of the United States Government is not apparent or acknowledged publicly, and functions in support of such activity, but which is not intended to influence United States political processes, public opinion, policies, or media and does not include diplomatic activities or the collection and production of intelligence or related support functions or related support functions. (i) Unauthorized disclosure.
+An activity conducted in support of national foreign policy objectives abroad which is planned and executed so that the role of the United States Government is not apparent or acknowledged publicly, and functions in support of such activity, but which is not intended to influence United States political processes, public opinion, policies, or media and does not include diplomatic activities or the collection and production of intelligence or related support functions.

+(i) Unauthorized disclosure.
 A communication or physical transfer of classified information to an unauthorized recipient.

-\S 2001.71 Publication and effective date [6.2(e)].
+§ 2001.71 Publication and effective date

 Part 2001 shall be published in the Federal Register.
 It shall become effective August 1, 1982.
+Steven Garfinkel,

-Steven Garfinkel, Director, Information Security Oversight Office.
-June 23,1982
+Director, Information Security Oversight Office.

+June 23, 1982.
 IFR Doc.
-82-17395 Filed 6-23-62: 10:37 am!
-BILLING CODE 0020-AF-M
+82-17295 Filed 6-23-62: 10:37 em) BHLLING CODE 6820-AF-66